 “Atlas go wake your sister up, she needs to go to school,”

-I looked up at my mom and gave a quick nod before getting off the comfy couch and heading upstairs.
+I gave my mom a quick nod before getting off the comfy couch and heading upstairs.

 “Yeah, and you only graduated two years ago.
-You should know what they are like.”
+You should know I am speaking the truth.”

 “I thought there were plenty of cool people there.”

 “That’s probably because you are also an unsalted saltine cracker.”

 She put her brush down and moved her hand to her hip, looking at me with pursed lips.